Miserlou/NodeDeploy/README.md

 # Node Deploy Files
 ## Rich Jones - rich@gun.io
-This is a work in progress!
+This is a living document!
 Please let me know if I'm doing anything really stupid here.
+Patches graciously accepted. [http://gun.io/blog/tutorial-deploy-node-js-server-with-example/](Tutorial form available here.)

 ## Our goal:
  * Run a Node-based front end proxy which proxies to a Node app and either Apache or Nginix, depending on the hostname.